-Avista - On November 17, 2020, TransDigm completed the divestiture of the Avista, Inc. business ("Avista") to Belcan, LLC ("Belcan") for approximately \$8 million in cash.
+Avista Inc. - On November 17, 2020, TransDigm completed the divestiture of the Avista, Inc. business ("Avista") to Belcan, LLC ("Belcan") for approximately \$8 million in cash.
 Avista was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Airframe segment.
-The gain on sale recognized as a result of the divestiture is immaterial and is classified as a component of other income within the condensed consolidated statements of income.
+The gain on sale recognized as a result of the divestiture is immaterial and is classified as a component of gain on sale of businesses-net within the condensed consolidated statements of income (loss).
 During the fourth quarter of fiscal 2020, the Company determined Avista met the criteria to be classified as held for sale.
-Therefore, the assets and liabilities of Avista, which were not material, have been presented as held for sale in the condensed consolidated balance sheet as of September 30, 2020.
+Therefore, the assets and liabilities of Avista, which were not material, have been presented as held for sale included in other assets, accrued and other current liabilities and other non-current liabilities in the condensed consolidated balance sheet as of September 30, 2020.

-Souriau-Sunbank - On December 20, 2019, TransDigm completed the divestiture of the Souriau-Sunbank Connection Technologies business ("Souriau-Sunbank") to Eaton Corporation plc ("Eaton") for approximately \$920 million.
+Souriau-Sunbank Connection Technologies - On December 20, 2019, TransDigm completed the divestiture of the Souriau-Sunbank Connection Technologies business ("Souriau-Sunbank") to Eaton Corporation plc ("Eaton") for approximately \$920 million.
 Souriau-Sunbank was acquired by TransDigm as part of its acquisition of Esterline in March 2019 and was included in TransDigm's Non-aviation segment.

-Refer to Note 18, "Discontinued Operations," for additional disclosures on the Souriau-Sunbank divestiture.
+Refer to Note 18, "Discontinued Operations," for additional details on the Company's divestitures for fiscal years 2021 and 2020.